bastosmichael/designer/README.md

-# Image AI
+# Designer

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Image AI is a web-based design tool that combines a rich canvas editor with AI services for generating and editing images.
+Designer is a web-based design tool that combines a rich canvas editor with AI services for generating and editing images.
 It helps creators build professional assets quickly with easy templates, AI-assisted features, and a modern subscription model.

 ## Table of Contents